EricChen-Git/Practical08/README.md

 ### Content Insights

-The learning experiment yielded valuable insights into the creation of child themes for WordPress.
+The learning experiment yielded valuable insights into the creation of child themes for WordPress, with a particular emphasis on PHP and its application.
 Key takeaways include:

 - **Functionality of Child Themes:** Child themes empower users to modify existing themes without altering the main theme, ensuring customization without permanent changes to the original design.